pelletier/go-toml/CONTRIBUTING.md

    `new.txt`).
 4. Run `benchstat old.txt new.txt` to check that time/op does not go up in any test.

+On Unix you can use `./ci.sh benchmark -d v2` to verify how your code impacts performance.

 It is highly encouraged to add the benchstat results to your pull request description.
 Pull requests that lower performance will receive more scrutiny.

 [benchstat]: https://pkg.go.dev/golang.org/x/perf/cmd/benchstat

 ### Style